 Exercise intensity is just as important as duration.
 Because as intensity increases, your body uses more carbs for energy and less fat.

-For that reason, it’s best to target a medium intensity.
-To elaborate, medium intensity corresponds to about 50-70% of your max heart rate.
+For that reason, it’s best to target low to medium intensity.
+Or about 50-70% of your max heart rate.